-Due to this being a kitchen environment The Good Foundation conducts its own needs assessments.
-All our assessments are tailored to the individual and based on what is considered necessary to ensure the participant can operate safely in the centre and get the most out of the class.
-Our program is quite fast paced and the Food Trainer is teaching up to 15 people, they do not have the ability to work one on one with participants and support additional needs.
+Due to this being a kitchen environment The Good Foundation conducts its own skills assessments.
+All of our assessments are tailored to the individual and based on what is considered necessary to ensure the participant can operate safely in the centre and get the most out of the class.
+Our program is quite fast paced and the Food Trainer is teaching up to 12 people, they do not have the ability to work one on one with participants and support additional needs.
 The carer may be required to help the individual keep pace with the rest of the class and get the most out of the experience.
-We require a participant to attend with a carer as assessed, if after the first class we believe the carer is no longer required we will let your organisation know and you can cancel the carer.

-Please keep in mind when entering participants into group bookings through the booking form that carers take the place of a participant so are required to part of the 12 (15 in Geelong) places booked.
+Please keep in mind when entering participants into group bookings through the booking form that carers take the place of a participant so are required to part of the 12 places booked.

 We would like to advertise Jamie’s Ministry of Food to our members by way of an invitation or flyer, is this okay?

-The Good Foundation are able to provide flyers to promote the program to your members.
-Please call Head Office on 03 9282 9100 to make a request for a flyer.
+The Good Foundation is able to provide flyers to promote the program to your members.
+Please call Support Office on 03 9282 9100 to make a request for a flyer.